An Attentive Survey of Attention Models: Taxonomy of Attention

 In the third category, the differences arise from positions of the input sequence where attention function is calculated.
 The attention introduced by \cite{DBLP:journals/corr/BahdanauCB14} is also known as \textbf{soft} attention.
 As the name suggests, it uses a weighted average of all hidden states of the input sequence to build the context vector.
 The usage of the soft weighing method makes the neural network amenable to efficient learning through backpropagation, but also results in quadratic computational cost.

-\cite{conf/icml/XuBKCCSZB15} propose a \textbf{hard} attention model in which the context vector is computed from stochastically sampled hidden states in the input sequence.
+\cite{conf/icml/XuBKCCSZB15} proposed a \textbf{hard} attention model in which the context vector is computed from stochastically sampled hidden states in the input sequence.
 This is accomplished using a multinoulli distribution parameterized by the attention weights.
 The hard attention model is beneficial due to decreased computational cost, but making a hard decision at every position of the input renders the resulting framework non-differentiable and difficult to optimize.
-As a result, variational learning methods and policy gradient methods in reinforcement learning have been proposed in the literature to overcome this limitation.
+Note that these categories are not mutually exclusive.
+Variational learning methods and policy gradient methods in reinforcement learning have been proposed in the literature to overcome this limitation.

-\cite{DBLP:journals/corr/LuongPM15} propose two attention models, namely \textbf{local} and \textbf{global}, in context of machine translation task.
+\cite{DBLP:journals/corr/LuongPM15} proposed two attention models, namely \textbf{local} and \textbf{global}, in context of machine translation task.
 The global attention model is similar to the soft attention model.
-The local attention model, on the other hand, is intermediate between soft and hard attention.
+The local attention model, on the other hand, is an intermediate between soft and hard attention.
 The key idea is to first detect an attention point or position within the input sequence and pick a window around that position to create a local soft attention model.
 The position within input sequence can either be set (monotonic alignment) or learned by a predictive function (predictive alignment).
 Consequently, the advantage of local attention is to provide a parametric trade-off between soft and hard attention, computational efficiency and differentiability within the window.